ROYAL-MAJUMDER/hh8-minor-project-1/README.md

 HOW TO RUN THE PROJECT

 The project is executed on a Linux system.
 Authentication logs are monitored using Python scripts.
 Run the detection module with sudo to enable firewall blocking.
-The Flask application is started separately to display blocked IPs on a web dashboard, accessible through a local browser using the specified port.

  I LEARNED